ToposInstitute/RelationalThinking-Book/_sources/chp4-graph-relationships.md

 :width: 800px
 :align: center
 ```
-<mark> We call this a "graph morphism", a way of indentifying one graph inside of another that allows for coarse-graining of vertices/arrows. </mark> Injections are just a special case of graph morphisms in which there is one-to-one mapping between vertices of Graph 1 and Graph 2, and between arrows of Graph 1 and Graph 2.
+<mark> We call this a "graph morphism", a way of indentifying one graph inside of another that allows for coarse-graining of vertices/arrows.
+</mark> Injections are just a special case of graph morphisms in which there is one-to-one mapping between vertices of Graph 1 and Graph 2, and between arrows of Graph 1 and Graph 2.

-There is another special case of graph morphisms called graph **isomorphisms**.
+### Be-as-you-are morphisms

+Every graph instance has a special morphism called "Be-as-you-are" morphism from the graph to itself.
+True to its name, the be-as-you-are morphism leaves the graph as it is, by sending each vertex to itself and each arrow to itself.

+While this morphism may sound quite boring, it is special and is used for saying computationally when two graphs are the *same*.
+This special morphism will help us formulate another special graph morpshim called **isomorphisms** for this purpose.

+### Graph isomorphisms

 Here is something for you to ponder over!

 :::{admonition} Pause and Ponder